 Under the Privacy Act 2020, you have rights to access your personal information on the register and to have that information corrected.
 You can find more information on the ICNZ website: www.icnz.org.nz/ industry-leadership/insurance-claims-register

 Setting the sum insured

-It is your responsibility to make sure the sum insured under your policy is adequate.
-This means:
+It is your responsibility to make sure the sum insured under your policy is equal to the cost to replace the insured item(s).
+Please contact us if you need help in this process.